leandrocp/mdex/README.md

 </p>

 <p align="center">
-  A fast 100% CommonMark-compatible GitHub Flavored Markdown parser and formatter for Elixir.
+  A CommonMark-compliant fast and extensible Markdown parser and formatter for Elixir.
 </p>

 <p align="center">